CogSciPrag/context-in-cognition-symposium/00_participate.markdown

 permalink: /participate/
 ---

-Participation in the Symposium is free and open to postgraduate students from Cognitive Science and adjacent fields.
-It will take place in Tübingen.
-Participants will have the ability to present their work with a poster and/or flash talk.
+Participation in the symposium is **free** and open to all interested postgraduate students from Cognitive Science and adjacent fields.
+It will take place in-person in Tübingen.
+Participants will have the opportunity to present their work with a poster and/or flash talk -- you can indicate your interest to present when submitting the registration form below.

-Please make sure to register by February 28th, 2025.

-More information will soon be available here!
+The **registration deadline is February 28th, 2025**.

 Please go to [this form](https://forms.gle/M4Lu7BU6csBKUhTn7) to register!